Cysharp/MessagePipe/README.md

 }
 ```

-> Zenject version is not supported `InstanceScope.Singleton` for Zenject's limitation.
-The default is `Scoped`, which cannot be changed.
+> Zenject version is requried to specify a Zenject scope to binding methods. `InstanceLifetime` and `RequestHandlerLifetime` will be ignored.

 `BuiltinContainerBuilder` is builtin minimum DI library for MessagePipe, it no needs other DI library to use MessagePipe.
 Here is installation sample.